 TouchSurgery1-M

-The Touch Surgery app (rebranded Digital Surgery), is a mobile application designed to simulate surgical training, with a unique mechanic combining gamification and spaced repetition.
+The Touch Surgery app (rebranded as Digital Surgery) is a mobile application designed to simulate surgical training, with a unique mechanic combining gamification and spaced repetition.
 It caters to all levels of medical practice, providing a comprehensive library of procedures and articles from reputable sources like Stanford and Imperial College.

 Problem Statement

-Additionally, there were numerous unanswered questions about the usability and value of the hypothesis underpinning the product, which required validation.
+Additionally, there were a number of game-mechanics and aspects of usability and value of the hypothesis underpinning the product, which required validation, such as:

-Spaced repetition reinforces learning by reviewing concepts at strategically timed intervals to improve retention.
-Gamification adds elements like streaks, rewards, and challenges to make learning engaging and addictive.
-Would these strategies resonate with medical students?
+• Gamification adds elements like streaks, rewards, and challenges to make learning engaging and addictive.
+Would these strategies would translate successfully to surgical practice?

-• Could they also prove valuable for non-surgeons, such as general practitioners, nurses, or even patients?
+• Would these prove valuable as well for non-surgeons, such as general practitioners, nurses, or even patients (see validation)

 Empathise, Understand, Research

-As the founders (and fellow surgeons, one of whom was in a teaching possition) I had direct access to invaluable expertise.
-Yet, to avoid the risk of implicit biases, we conducted qualitative research through interviews with surgeons from Imperial College and the Guys' Hospital among others.
+Since the founders were surgeons themselves, one of whom was in a teaching position, I had direct access to invaluable expertise.
+Yet, to avoid the risk of implicit biases, we conducted qualitative research through interviews with surgeons from Imperial College and Guys' Hospital, among others.

-Personas These User Personas were hypothesised and later refined: A Group (pictured): 1 Junior Resident/Trainee, 2 Senior Resident, 3 Consultant / Attending Surgeon.
-B Group: GPs, SAS specialists, nurses, paramedics.
-C Group: Patients, Asociations of patients, the general public.
+These User types (or 'personas') were hypothesised and later refined: Group A (pictured): 1 Junior Resident/Trainee, 2 Senior Resident, 3 Consultant / Attending Surgeon.
+Group B: GPs, SAS (Specialists), nurses, paramedics.
+Group C: Patients' Associations, the general public.

-flow-analysis Having an MVP in which to build upon, an analysis was in order.
-The user journey was fairly intuitive, but could be optimised and places and ensure it was future-proof.
-Here's a
+flow-analysis Having an MVP on which to build, an analysis was in order.
+The user journey was fairly intuitive, but could be optimised in places and ensure it was future-proof.
+Here's a high-level overview of the existing flow.

 Design Process